 Public Biography

-Dr. Tierney was elected to the National Academy of Medicine in 2006 and has received the highest career recognition award in four disciplines: the Collen Award from the American College of Medical Informatics, the Glaser Award for Contributions to Generalism from the Society of General Internal Medicine, the Career Achievement Award from the Association for Clinical and Translational Science, and the Feinstein Award for Clinical Epidemiology from the American College of Physicians.
-Besides being elected to fellowship in the American College of Medical Informatics, Bill is an Inaugural Fellow of the International Academy of Health Sciences Informatics and a Fellow of the Royal College of Physicians of London
+Bill has received more than $60 million in extramural grants as PI or Director and published more than 300 peer-reviewed journal articles that have been cited by others more than 30,000 times.
+In recognition of his work, Bill was elected to the National Academy of Medicine in 2006 and has received the highest career awards from professional societies in four disciplines: the Robert Glaser Award from the Society of General Internal Medicine, the Morris Collen Award from the American College of Medical Informatics, the Career Achievement Award from the Association for Clinical and Translational Science, and the Feinstein Award for Clinical Epidemiology from the American College of Physicians.
+He also has named a Master by the American College of Physicians and elected to fellowship in the American College of Medical Informatics, the International Academy of Health Sciences Informatics, and the Royal College of Physicians of London.

 Morris F. Collen Award